cazlo/trick/docs/howto_guides/How-To-Containerize-Trick-with-Docker.md

 - "ctrl + c" to stop the simulation.
 You may need to enter this twice or more.
 - "ctrl + d" to exit the shell session, which will also stop the  Container spawned.

 ### Containerized X11 Trick Runtime

 An isolated, containerized X11 Desktop Environment setup for Trick is also provided in the Trick Docker architecture.

-This setup allows us to remotely or locally interact with a Trick instance's sim control without requiring any client installed locally, outside of VNC client or a web browser.
+This setup allows us to remotely or locally interact with a Trick instance's sim control without requiring any client installed locally, except VNC client or a web browser.

 It also scales well to multi or single machine deployment configurations and container orchestration technologies.
+See the following solution architecture diagrams for more info:

 #### Example Single machine Deployment